Skip to main content

 FAQ

-Is it safe to drive with B1801 stored?
+Is it safe to drive with a B1801 airbag code?

-Will the code clear itself after a repair?
+Will the code clear itself once it's fixed?